 The Nomination Committee is composed of three members elected by the Board.
-The Nomination Committee was established in 2019.
 The main objective of the Committee is to assist the Company's shareholders in a structured and transparent way with ensuring that the Board and its Committees consist of Directors with the appropriate balance of skills, experience, diversity, independence and knowledge, enabling effective execution of duties and responsibilities.
-The Nomination Committee identifies and nominates candidates for the Board, and members of the Board's committees, who can fulfill these requirements.
+The Nomination Committee identifies and nominates candidates for the Board, and members of the Board's committees, who can fulfil these requirements.
 The majority of the members of the Nomination Committee shall be independent of the Company.
 The Board has taken a balanced view of Corporate Governance Principles in Iceland and the Netherlands when structuring the framework for the Nomination Committee.

-Members of the Nomination Committee since March 2021 are: Lillie Li Valeur (Chair), Arnar Thor Masson and Olafur S. Gudmundsson.
+Members of the Nomination Committee since March 2022 are: Lillie Li Valeur (Chair), Arnar Thor Masson and Olafur S. Gudmundsson.

-The Nomination Committee convened five times in 2021, attendance was 100%.
+The Nomination Committee convened five times in 2022, attendance was 100%.